getmanfred/dev-story-scraper/README.md

 * `yarn install`: Installs all the required dependencies
 * `yarn test`: Launches the test suite
-* `yarn test:local <username>`: Executes the complete process in local using the actual bootstraping.
+* `yarn test:local <username|dev story URL>`: Executes the complete process in local using the actual bootstraping.
 * `yarn build`: Transpilation process from TS to JS

 ## Deployment